 Find out more

-The BA with Honours in Global Cinema and Culture exists in a range of Combined Honours courses, including an ‘integrated’ course combining modules from the various courses in Languages, Cultures and Religions and Communications, Media and Culture.
+The BA with Honours in Global Cinema and Culture exists in two Combined Honours courses, Global Cinema (with Film and Media Studies) and Literature and Cinema (with English)

 Semesters 1 – 3

 In Semesters 1 – 3 you will take the following core modules: